 Spain has both private and public healthcare systems.
 The public system is well-developed and provides free basic healthcare to those contributing to the Spanish security system and their family.
 However, the public healthcare system is subject to high demands and the waiting time to be treated is often very long.
 Many people opt for private healthcare which has many options available.

-Best cities to retire in Spain
+Best places for expats to retire in Spain

 Prior to moving to Spain you will need to choose the best Spanish city to live in.
 Spain is one of the best international places to retire for expats due to its land diversity.
 Made of incredible beaches, mountains, countrysides and vibrant cities Spain has so much to offer.
 Some of the best cities to retire in Spain are: